michelfernandez/cove/site/content/english/qes-validator.md

 {{% /collapsible %}}

 {{% collapsible 11 "Under which law was my document signed?" %}}
-The legal space is selected when sending the signature invitation and is visible on the visual signature of the signed document.
+The jurisdiction is selected when sending the signature invitation and is visible on the visual signature of the signed document.
 {{% /collapsible %}}
 {{< /content >}}